costajob/costajob.github.io/_posts/thoughts/2020-03-13-perspectives.md

 Being alone, by my own, with few human interactions, it is not much different than the condition i typically live or aim for.
 Nonetheless it left me with more time to think, that's why these lines.

-I spare you the details of the virus: originated from China on November, with more than 150k known cases and 5k death toll worldwide at the time of this writing.
+I spare you the details of the virus, suffice to say it originated in China on November, with more than 150k known cases and 5k death toll worldwide at the time of this writing.

 Economy here in Italy has ground to a halt, the effects will be clear within few months.
 Other Western countries are preparing for the same doom.